How the brain learns: Science-based tips for exam revision – DW – 11/04/2024

 How the brain learns: Science-based tips for exam revisionNovember 4, 2024

-As exam season approaches, students all over the world face a familiar challenge — cementing all they've learned throughout the term in their minds, ready for exam day.
+As exam season approaches in many parts of the world, students face a familiar challenge — cementing all they've learned throughout the term in their minds, ready for exam day.

 Recent neuroscience research offers new insights into how the teenage brain absorbs and recalls facts.